Souvik61/Sandbox/README.md

 A sandbox game, demo on pc, later on android

 ## How to test
-- Download the zip file from the releases
+- Download the zip file from the MVP release
 - Run the game
 - Press the **+** icon on the top left corner and add a file
 - Start Editing